- Open Events

 Study a full selection of A Levels online with us or complement your studies with additional A Level subjects that aren’t offered at your current school.

-If joining in Year 12 from September 2021 – July 2022.
+If joining in Year 12 or 13 from September 2022 – July 2023.
 Please choose only one option from each group - this is to ensure your choices fit with our timetable.

 You can take your A Levels online at a virtual school.
 With new technologies, and the pandemic accelerating a shift to online learning, studying your A Levels online is now more common than ever.

 Doing your A Levels online gives you the flexibility to learn from anywhere with an internet connection and take your lessons on the go with you.
 It also helps prepare you for the next stage of your education.
 Whether you want to progress to university or head straight into the world of work, online education allows you to take ownership of your learning and gives you the flexibility to pursue hobbies, sport or a job alongside your studies.

 Choosing which online education provider to study your A Levels with is a very important decision.
 You need to consider the resources each school can offer you and the level of independence you want with your studies.
 Quality virtual schools will allow you access to lesson recordings 24/7, which is perfect for revisiting and revising tricky topics.